Poland–Romania relations: Modern relations

 Since 2017, a Polish military contingent has been stationed in Romania and a Romanian military contingent has been stationed in Poland as part of the NATO Tailored Forward Presence and Enhanced Forward Presence defense forces, respectively.
+The Polish soldiers equipped with Rosomak armoured personnel carriers are deployed as part of Multinational Brigade South-East.
+Likewise, Romania has a contingent of up to 120 soldiers deployed on rotation in Poland.
+The soldiers, equipped with Flakpanzer Gepard self-propelled anti-aircraft guns and one radar station, are deployed as part of Multinational Battalion Battle Group Poland.

+Following a decision of the Polish state authorities in 2017, the 1st Logistics Battalion of the Polish 17th Mechanized Brigade received the heritage of the 57th Infantry Regiment "King Carol II of Romania", a unit which came under the honorary leadership of King Carol II of Romania in 1937.
+On 14 February 2020, the Romanian 634th Infantry Battalion also received the honorific name of "Marshal Józef Piłsudski" while taking over the heritage of the 16th Dorobanți Regiment "Józef Piłsudski" which received its name following a state visit by Marshal Piłsudski in 1932.

 In October 2021, Poland sent medical equipment and medics to help fight the COVID-19 pandemic in Romania.

+In 2023, the Romanian-Polish Solidarity Day was established to celebrate the cooperation and partnership between the two countries.
+The day of 3 March was chosen as it marks the date when the Romanian-Polish Defensive Alliance Convention was signed – 3 March 1921.

 Commercial ties

 Trade between Romania and Poland in 2016 reached a record value of €4.86 billion according to statistics issued by the Polish Ministry of Economic Development.

 The 2020 Women Leadership Forum (WLF) was held in Warsaw on March 4–5 with the goal of strengthening bilateral cooperation between Poland and Romania, emphasizing the role of women in politics, economy, and education.
 Organized by the Embassy of Romania in Poland, the Polish–Romanian Bilateral Chamber of Commerce and Industry and the Romanian Institute of Culture, the event was held under the honorary patronage of Her Royal Highness Margaret, the Guardian of the Crown of Romania, who at the invitation of the Romanian Embassy came to Warsaw for the event with her husband - His Royal Highness Radu, Prince of Romania.